sparkysmitty/minutiae/data/rock_paper_scissors.md

 # Rock, Paper, Scissors

-## The game is between two people who make hand gestures: rock (fist), paper (hand flat), and scissors (index and middle fingers out only).
+## The game is between two people who make simultaneous hand gestures, often toward each other, representing: rock (fist), paper (hand flat), or scissors (index and middle fingers out only).

 ## The logic is circular: rock breaks scissors, scissors cuts paper, paper covers rock.